carbon-language/carbon-lang/docs/design/README.md

 When interoperating with already compiled C++ object code or shared libraries, the C++ interop may be significantly less feature rich than otherwise.
-This is an open area for us to explore, but we expect to potentially require re-compiling C++ code in order to get the full ergonomics and performance when interoperating with Carbon.
+This is an open area for us to explore, but we expect to require re-compiling C++ code in order to get the full ergonomic and performance benefits when interoperating with Carbon.

-However, we expect to have full support for the C ABI when interoperating with already compiled C object code or shared libraries.
+However, we expect to have full support for the C ABI when interoperating with already-compiled C object code or shared libraries.
 We expect Carbon's bridge code functionality to cover similar use cases as C++'s [`extern "C"`](https://en.wikipedia.org/wiki/Compatibility_of_C_and_C%2B%2B#Linking_C_and_C++_code) marker in order to provide full bi-directional support here.
 The functionality